chroniclesofcode/meditations/docs/programming/memorisation.md

 # Memorisation

-This article definitely blurs the lines between the 'programming' section and the 'thoughts' section.

-But recently, I've been very interested in the science of learning.
+Recently, I've been very interested in the science of learning.
 I'm not going to talk about all the details here, but one thing I found particularly noteworthy was about your 'working memory'.